t-doc-org/common/docs/demo/math.md

 ## JSXGraph

 This section renders live graphs using {rst:dir}`jsxgraph` directives.
-The graphs are interactive: some points can be dragged, and the graphs can be panned and zoomed by holding {kbd}`Shift`.
+The graphs are interactive: some points can be dragged, and some of the graphs can be panned and zoomed by holding {kbd}`Shift`.

 ### Sine and cosine